President and Chief Executive Officer

 In 2008, Mr. Smith was recognized in Computer World magazine as one of the Premier 100 IT Leaders.
 This acknowledgement was due to his focus on building business and information resources alignment around shared goals, which ultimately delivered globally integrated and agile technology solutions in support of all products, brands and markets.

-He earned his degree from James Madison University (Harrisonburg, Va.) in the field of management and data processing.
+He earned his Bachelor of Business Administration degree from James Madison University in the field of management and data processing.

 - Dwight D. Smith